WebFiori/docs/ui-package.md

 ## Working With HTML Template Files

-One of the features of the library that it provides a very basic templating engine which only uses slots.
+One of the features of the library that it provides a basic templating engine which only uses slots.
 It is possible to write HTML document in a separate HTML files and then combine files inside PHP to build the whole document.
 This can be helpful in making your code reusable.

 ### Loading Template File

 Loading HTML files can be achived using the static method [`HTMLNode::loadComponent()`](https://webfiori.com/docs/webfiori/ui/HTMLNode#loadComponent).
-Assuming that we have the following HTML code and we would like to load it into `HTMLNode` instance.
+Assuming that there exist the following HTML code and a developer would like to load it into `HTMLNode` instance.

 ``` html
 <section>